Giants vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the underdog three times over their past 10 games and are undefeated in those matchups.
+- The Giants have played as the favorite in seven of their past 10 games and won three of those contests.

-- When it comes to the over/under, the Giants and their foes are 4-6-0 in their previous 10 contests.

-- The Giants' previous 10 contests have not had a spread set by sportsbooks.

 Giants Betting Records & Stats